test-kitchen/kitchen-vagrant/README.md

 The default is unset, or `nil`.

+### <a name="config-post-create-command"></a> post\_create\_command

+An optional hook to run a command immediately after the `vagrant up --no-provisioner` command is executed.

+There is an optional token, `{{vagrant_root}}` that can be used in the `post_create_command` string which will be expanded by the driver to be the full path to the sandboxed Vagrant root directory containing the Vagrantfile.
+This command will be executed from the directory containing the .kitchen.yml file, or the `kitchen_root`.

+The default is unset, or `nil`.

 ### <a name="config-synced-folders"></a> synced_folders

 Allow the user to specify a collection of synced folders on each Vagrant